aztfmod/rover/README.md

 ### Limitations

 * You cannot run the rover from the Azure Cloud Shell (including the Windows Terminal Azure Cloud Shell) at the moment.
-* You cannot run the rover from Powershell on Windows